ahmedelazab1220/SpringBootIoC-DI/README.md

 ![Loose Coupling](https://github.com/ahmedelazab1220/SpringBootIoC-DI/assets/105994948/43aa0bfd-2be6-43b0-84f3-d37d2c511287)

-There are three main types of dependency injection:

-- Constructor injection: This is the most common type of dependency injection.
-In constructor injection, the dependencies of an object are passed to its constructor.

-- Setter injection: In setter injection, the dependencies of an object are passed to its setters.

-- Field injection: In Field injection, the dependencies of an object are passed to it through an Field.

 Dependency injection can be used to achieve a number of benefits, including:

 - Loose coupling : Dependency injection makes the code more loosely coupled, which means that the code is less dependent on other parts of the code.
 This makes the code more flexible and easier to test.